Kimberley Grattan, RPT

 Kim furthers her education through the Piano Technicians Guild and by attending Master Classes.
 Most recently, she attended the Steinway Touch and Tone Seminar in October 2019, and has already signed up for the Voicing Seminar in 2020.
 Kim plans to continue take advantage of training offered by Steinway and other piano manufacturers.

-Kim looks forward to serving and supporting the music community in Atlanta, Key West, and the surrounding areas and Kim is excited to do so for many years to come.
+Sound Pianos proudly serves and supports the music communities in Atlanta, Key West, and the surrounding areas and Kim is excited to do so for many years to come.